kylepaulsen/RoR2-Original-Sound-Track/README.md

 You must supply your own music files though.

-Place the DLLs, settings.xml and your music files in:
+Place the DLLs and settings.xml in:
 Risk of Rain 2\BepInEx\plugins\OriginalSoundTrack

-You must supply your own copy of the Risk of Rain 1 soundtrack by placing those files in the same folder as above.
+Your music files can either go in the same directory or you can specifiy a directory in settings.xml (using the `<music-path>` tag).

-Files can be in .mp3 or .wav format (with those exact extensions).
+Music files can be in .mp3 or .wav format (with those exact extensions).

 Make sure the filenames match what's in settings.xml (or edit settings.xml to match your files.)

+If you delete settings.xml, don't match your filenames with `<song>` tags, or delete all `<song>` tags, then the plugin will just choose random music it found.

 ## settings.xml